 We do a lot of things in life that could be considered bad ideas — such as having that last drink when we have to work the next day, skipping the gym for a Netflix binge instead, and spending most of our paycheck on new clothes instead of bills.
 But, is joining an online dating site considered a bad idea?
-These days, it seems like everyone is online dating, but are they just wasting their time and money?
+These days, it seems like everyone is online dating and dogging areas, but are they just wasting their time and money?

 We’re here to answer those questions as well as provide some insights into why using a dating site isn’t the worst thing you could do.

 The short answer is absolutely — dating sites were a good idea when they were first created, and they’re still a good idea today.
 The more detailed answer is below, where you’ll find seven ways dating sites have changed our lives for the better.

 - You Have Thousands of Platforms to Choose From

 Founded in 1995, Match was the first dating site ever, and it was so popular that other platforms started launching not long after.
 Now the count is up to about 8,000, you shouldn’t have any trouble finding a site that you like and that will work for you based on your goals.

 Photo of dating sites Today, almost 8,000 dating sites exist in the world so you’re sure to find at least one that can meet your needs.

 In addition to general dating sites, like Match, that cater to everyone, you’ll find gay dating sites, senior dating sites, black dating sites, relationship-oriented dating sites, hookup sites like My BDSM Hookups, “Star Trek” dating sites, vegan dating sites, and golf dating sites, among so many others.
 Seriously, we could go on and on.
 For more examples, check out our list of the top 100 dating sites.